scaleoutsean/awesome-solidfire/README.md

 ### Cloud

 - Data synchronization to/from public cloud: Element OS supports NetApp SnapMirror (async) replication to/from [Cloud Volumes ONTAP](https://cloud.netapp.com/ontap-cloud) which is available on all major public clouds.
 See [NetApp TR-4641](https://www.netapp.com/us/media/tr-4641.pdf) for additional details
+- Backup, restore and DR to cloud can be achieved by using 3rd party backup/restore and replication software that performs file-level data protection and replication

 ### Virtualization